hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

         - Hedge on dYdX: Automatically opens a short/long position on dYdX (leverage set manually: 1x–10x).

-Example: If UNI trades at 10onUniswapand10onUniswapand10.50 on dYdX, the bot buys on Uniswap and shorts on dYdX to lock in a $0.50 profit per token.
+Example: If UNI trades at 10 on Uniswap and 10.50 on dYdX, the bot buys on Uniswap and shorts on dYdX to lock in a $0.50 profit per token.

 3. Dynamic Liquidity Management (Uniswap V3)